 Alimony As We Know It Bites The Dust

-Peter M. Walzer is the founding partner of the Southern California law firm Walzer Melcher LLP, a practice focused exclusively on family law with offices in Woodland Hills.
+Peter M. Walzer, one of the best family law attorneys in California, is the founding partner of the law firm Walzer Melcher LLP, a practice focused exclusively on family law with offices in Woodland Hills.
 He is President of the American Academy of Matrimonial Lawyers.